Mooncoin (MOON) Tops 1-Day Volume of $140.00

-Mooncoin (CURRENCY:MOON) traded down 2.3% against the US dollar during the 1 day period ending at 19:00 PM ET on October 19th.
-Mooncoin has a market cap of $6.77 million and approximately $140.00 worth of Mooncoin was traded on exchanges in the last 24 hours.
-Over the last seven days, Mooncoin has traded down 2.6% against the US dollar.
-One Mooncoin coin can currently be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Mooncoin (CURRENCY:MOON) traded down 2.3% against the dollar during the 1-day period ending at 16:00 PM ET on October 20th.
+Mooncoin has a total market cap of $6.77 million and approximately $140.00 worth of Mooncoin was traded on exchanges in the last 24 hours.
+During the last week, Mooncoin has traded 2.6% lower against the dollar.
+One Mooncoin coin can now be bought for $0.0000 or 0.00000000 BTC on major exchanges.

 - Hellenic Coin (HNC) traded 3.8% higher against the dollar and now trades at $3.68 or 0.00010892 BTC.